fbraza/BrazLog/_posts/2021-06-24-modern-python-part2.md

 The `-D` flag indicates that the dependency only apply to development environments.

-> I personally use NeoVim for coding that is why I need the `pynvim`  package to support NeoVim python plugins.
+> Note: I personally use NeoVim for coding that is why I need the `pynvim`  package to support NeoVim python plugins.

 Based on the expected output defined above, our program is made of three steps: